mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Talk-3.md

 > When the Buddhas are indeed the Buddhas, there is no need to be self-conscious of being Buddhas; nevertheless it is realizing buddhahood, Buddhas go on realizing.

-That’s why, “What is this?
+That’s why [we ask,] “What is this?
 How do you know this?
 How you feel stable?
 Please give me the stability and faith and the strength by practicing this.
-Katagiri mentions, Buddha mentions, [ancestor](glossary#ancestor) mentions.
+Katagiri mentions this, Buddha mentions this, [ancestors](glossary#ancestor) mention this.
 Please give me something!”
 But, no way.
 I don’t know.
 I don’t have anything to give you.
 So all you have to do is, just do it.
 If you just do it – participate directly in the perpetual flow of energy – at that time, there is no way to know.
 But, it is [that] you can realize it.

-So, it’s just like your body soaks in the stream.
-And then, your whole body is wet.
-But, we always scoop the water into our bodies.
+So, it’s just like your body soaks in the stream, and then your whole body is wet, but we always scoop the water into our bodies.
 If you feel thirst, you always scoop the water and you drink, and then you feel good; then next moment, some thirst comes again.
-So if you really quench your thirst, you jump into the water; you soak your body and mind in the river.
-And then, the river water soaks through your huge pores, just like a bamboo basket.
+So to really quench your thirst, you jump into the water; you soak your body and mind in the river.
+And then, the river water soaks through your huge pores.
 Your body is just like a bamboo basket.
 Do you understand?
 Like the pores.
 But you don’t believe it.
-If you soak it, and then water falls through there, lots of immediate holes there.
-That is the pores. *[He chuckles.]*
+If you soak [your body], then water falls through there, lots of [...] holes, the pores. *[He chuckles.]*

 That’s why it says here, “when the Buddhas are indeed the Buddhas, at that time, you become Buddhas.”
-With “great enlightenment about delusion” is all sentient beings.
-That is *you*.
+With *great enlightenment about delusion* is all sentient beings; that is *you*.
 Great enlightenment about delusion is Buddhas; great delusion about enlightenment is sentient beings.
 Because, how to save all sentient beings?
 How to guide deluded, stubborn people to Buddha’s way?
 It’s very hard. *[He chuckles.]* It’s really tiring. *[Laughter.]* But there is no other way, so you have to continue to [do it].
 That is great delusion about enlightenment.
 This is called sentient beings; this is called *you*.
 And then, if you do it, that is called “Buddha becomes Buddha.”

 But, how do we know?
 Who proves this?
 There is no need to be self conscious of being Buddhas.
 No. Because, [it is] just perpetual flow of energies.
 You just be there.
 Just like being present in a jet airplane, [as] I always mention: just be there.

-Nevertheless, it is realizing Buddhahood.
-Buddhas go on realizing means, that way of practice naturally makes your life mature.
+“Nevertheless, it is realizing Buddhahood, Buddhas go on realizing” means, that way of practice naturally makes your life mature.
 Before you know it.
 This is called *shugyō*; practice.
 He translated it “cultivating practice.”
 Practice is constant cultivation.
-There is no “top,” no end; constantly cultivating.
+There is no “top,” no end.
+Constantly cultivating.

 #### 57:50